 Rocky Mountain Credit Union, formerly State Capital Employees Credit Union, has experienced a history of terrific growth and change since its inception, while always focusing on providing exemplary service to its members/owners.
-The credit union was chartered on December 17, 1940, by the Secretary of State Sam W. Mitchell with a total of 47 charter members.
+The credit union was chartered on December 17, 1940 by then Secretary of State Sam W. Mitchell with a total of 47 charter members.
 The original bylaws limited the membership and sphere of operations to those employed by the State of Montana and living in Lewis and Clark County.
-Members who left this specific sphere of membership could retain all of the credit union’s member privileges except he or she could only borrow up to the extent of their shareholdings.
+Members who left this specific sphere of membership could retain all of the credit union’s member privileges except he or she could only borrow up to the extent of their share holdings.

 Financial services available through the credit union were very minimal in those early days.
 Members were limited to simply taking advantage of share/savings accounts.
 Interest was payable semiannually on the first day of January and July.